|« PreviousNext »|

 The encryption and authentication algorithms for the IPsec SA.
 These are the suggested settings for the VPN connection, and are the default settings for Windows Server 2008 R2 IPsec VPN connections.

-The use of master key perfect forward secrecy (PFS) is suggested for your IPsec sessions.
+We suggest the use of master key perfect forward secrecy (PFS) for your IPsec sessions.

 To configure the Windows Server 2008 R2 server as the customer gateway